tilllit/RL_6-AxisRobot/README.md

 <br />

 The agent receives an array with angles for the 6 joints and returns the x, y and z position in 3D space as well as the 3 euler angles for the orientation of the TCP.
-The resulting orientation can be plotted like this:
+The resulting orientation can be plotted like this with the plot-function within the RobotArm-class:

 <p align="center">
   <img height="400" width="450" src="Assets/RobotKinematic.png">
 </p>

 ## Algorithm

+The used algorithm

 ## NeuralNet